tlichten/mk-lab-terraform-packet/README.md

 # mk-lab-terraform-packet
-Use Terraform to deploy Mk22 on packet.net
+Use Terraform to deploy Mk22 on the bare-metal provider packet.net

 ##### Steps